Examination

 • a brief account of the Engineering Context/Relevance of your project (a requirement of Accreditation);

-• a final chapter containing an account of the project management aspects of the investigation;
+• a final chapter containing an account of the project management aspects of the investigationm health, safety and risk assessment processes, and the ethical and sustainability considerations relevant to your project and its outcomes;

-• The thesis must be word-processed or typewritten on A4 paper.
-The text should fit within a page area of 247 mm x 160 mm (i.e. top and bottom margins totalling 50 mm, and left and right margins totalling 50 mm) with a left hand margin of at least 30 mm (for ease of reading after binding).
-The thesis should be printed/typed on one side of the paper only.
+• The thesis must be word-processed suitable for printing on A4 paper.
+The text should fit within a page area of 247 mm x 160 mm (i.e. top and bottom margins totalling 50 mm, and left and right margins totalling 50 mm) with a left hand margin of at least 30 mm (for ease of reading after printing and binding).
 The text should be double line-spaced.
 The typeface should be of at least 11pt size.
+[Note that the requirements relating to the printed material need to be observed as a hard-copy will be printed subsequent to submission and retained in the library of the Department of Materials.]

 • The viva voce examination is normally held in 9th or 10th week of Trinity Term.
 Please keep these weeks clear in your diary.